Clementef/food-blog/archetypes/default.md

 draft: true

 recipe_image: '/gingerbread.jpg'
-recipe_image_placeholder: 'description of recipe image'
-  #for when the image does not load
+recipe_image_placeholder: 'description of recipe image for when the image does not load'
 one_line_summary: 'A short tagline for the recipe'
 difficulty: 'easy'
 servings: 2